nesfit/domainradar-infra/pipeline-all-in-one/README.md

 # All-in-one Kafka & Pipeline

-This folder contains a Docker Compose file for an all-in-one testing environment with encrypted Kafka cluster, the collectors, the extractor and the classifier.
+This folder contains a Docker Compose setup for an all-in-one testing environment with a Kafka cluster using encrypted communication, the collectors, the extractor and the classifier.

 ## Preparation

+### Data

+- Obtain your GeoLite2 City & ASN databases and place them in *geoip\_data*.
+- Obtain a NERD token and place it in your *client\_properties/nerd.properties*.

+### Security

-First (and only once) you have to generate a CA, broker certificates and client certificates.
+You have to generate a CA, broker certificates and client certificates.
 You need to install openssl and Java (JRE is fine).
 Then you can simply run:

 ```bash
 ./generate_secrets.sh